3rd edition as of August 2022

 - Describe the psychological causes of anxiety disorders.

 - Describe the sociocultural causes of anxiety disorders.

-18.104.22.168.
+126.96.36.199.
 Biological – Neurobiological structures.
 Researchers have identified several brain structures and pathways that are likely responsible for anxiety responses.
 Among those structures is the amygdala, the area of the brain that is responsible for storing memories related to emotional events (Gorman, Kent, Sullivan, & Coplan, 2000).
 When presented with a fearful situation, the amygdala initiates a reaction to ready the body for a response.
 First, the amygdala triggers the hypothalamic-pituitary-adrenal (HPA) axis to prepare for immediate action— either to fight or flight.
-The second pathway is activated by the feared stimulus itself, by sending a sensory signal to the hippocampus and prefrontal cortex, for determination if threat is real or imagined.
+The second pathway is activated by the feared stimulus itself, by sending a sensory signal to the hippocampus and prefrontal cortex, to determine if the threat is real or imagined.
 If it is determined that no threat is present, the amygdala sends a calming response to the HPA axis, thus reducing the level of fear.
-If there is a threat present, the amygdala is activated, producing a fear response.
+If a threat is present, the amygdala is activated, producing a fear response.